MinervaRose/MinervaRose.github.io/docs/_posts/2023-03-12-jack-russell-sweater.markdown

 With yellow yarn.

 R1 Ch3.
 DC11 into 1st ch.
 Pull the tail to tighten the centre.
-Weave it in, make a knot to secure it if you feel it's necessary.
+Weave it in, make a knot to secure it if you feel that it is necessary.
 SS into the top of ch3, SS into 1st DC.
 Cut and weave in tails.

 ![Daisy granny square first round](/images/img-daisy-r1.JPG)